severdia/shakespeare-obsidian/scripts_source/markdown/Henry VI, Part 2/Act 2, Scene 3.md

 ==61==And here’s a pot of good double beer, neighbor.
 Drink, and fear not your man.

 **HOR.**
-==62==Let it come, i’ faith, and I’ll pledge you all, and a fig for Peter!
+==62==Let it come, i’faith, and I’ll pledge you all, and a fig for Peter!

 **1. PREN.**
 ==63==Here, Peter, I drink to thee, and be not afraid.